-This is an excerpt from the soon to be released Liberated Stock Trader book and the accompanying “Academy Pro Training Course”
+This is an excerpt from the Liberated Stock Trader book and the accompanying “Academy Pro Training Course”

 The rate of change is very similar to the Momentum indicator mentioned in the previous section, with one important difference, instead of a subtracting the latest price from the price X periods before it divides it.
 This is an important difference that improves the indicator.